-The minimum height of the survival cell between the lines B-B and C-C is 550mm.
+The maximum height of the survival cell between the planes A-A and B-B is 625mm above the reference plane.

-15.4.5 When the test referred to in Article 13.1.1 is carried out and the template is in position with its lower edge 525mm above the reference plane, the shape of the survival cell must be such that no part of it is visible when viewed from either side of the car.
+15.4.4 When the test referred to in Article 13.1.1 is carried out and the template is in position with its lower face parallel to and 525mm above the reference plane, the shape of the survival cell must be such that no part of it is visible when viewed from either side of the car.
 The parts of the survival cell which are situated each side of the driver's head must be no more than 550mm apart.